 A server notifies the configuration service when it completes shipping records for a redistribution.
 The server continues with processing redistributions until all the mappings in the server's queue have been processed.
-The authoritative mapping $M_0$ at the server is removed from the head of its queue only after the configuration service has announced that all servers have completed the current redistribution.
-After the removal, the next mapping in the queue, $M_1$ , becomes the new authoritative mapping.
+The authoritative mapping M_0 at the server is removed from the head of its queue only after the configuration service has announced that all servers have completed the current redistribution.
+After the removal, the next mapping in the queue, M_1 , becomes the new authoritative mapping.

-Upon receiving a request that cannot be handled locally, the server forwards it based on the virtual mapping with first preference of all mappings in its queue, say $M{0...n}$ .
-It forwards the request to the appropriate server, along with the index k of the actual mapping $M_k$ that prescribed this forwarding.
-If the receiving server needs to further forward the request, it will do so according to the virtual mapping $M{k+1...n}$ .
+Upon receiving a request that cannot be handled locally, the server forwards it based on the virtual mapping with first preference of all mappings in its queue, say $M{0...n}$.
+It forwards the request to the appropriate server, along with the index k of the actual mapping M_k that prescribed this forwarding.
+If the receiving server needs to further forward the request, it will do so according to the virtual mapping $M{k+1...n}$.
 Assuming that the record exists, the server that has the requested record will eventually be reached and will process the request.

-The pseudocode in Figures ?? and ?? shows the actions that the configuration service and the servers have to take to implement Concurrent Approach I.
+The pseudocode in Figures 5.3 and 5.4 shows the actions that the configuration service and the servers have to take to implement Concurrent Approach I.

-5.2 Approach II: Per-server Mixed but Ordered Redistributions
+5.2.
+Approach II: Per-server Mixed but Ordered Redistributions

 A second step toward increased concurrency is to ease the requirements on when a server can start shipping records according to one of its queued mappings.
-The main idea is that there are cases where a server does not need to complete
+The main idea is that there are cases where a server does not need to complete a redistribution to start working on the next one.
+Assume a server is currently going through its set of records, checking which ones are to be shipped based on redistribution R_i and it comes across a record that is not remapped by R_i .
+The server can then ship this record based on a successive redistribution R_j (j > i), even if it has not finished R_i yet.

-'''

-ON Notification for Redistribution R[i] DO

-Compute mapping M[i] for R[i]

-Distribute it to all the servers

-ON Completion of Redistribution R[i] DO

-Notify all servers about R[i]'s completion.
+ON Completion of Redistribution R[i] DO Notify all servers about R[i]'s completion.

-'''